desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/Self-Trans/README.md

 ### How to use our Pretrained model
 We provide an example notebook file `CT_predict-efficient-pretrain.ipynb`, the pretrained model is loaded in [30] .
 Change the name and path to our provided Self-Trans.pt to load correctly.
 The model achieves an F1-score of 0.85 on the test set.

+### Results
+F1: 0.85
+Accuracy: 0.86
+AUC: 0.94

 ### Reference
-The MoCo method thanks to the work in

-    @Article{chen2020mocov2,
-      author  = {Xinlei Chen and Haoqi Fan and Ross Girshick and Kaiming He}, title   = {Improved Baselines with Momentum Contrastive Learning}, journal = {arXiv preprint arXiv:2003.04297},
+The details of this approach are described in this [preprint](https://www.medrxiv.org/content/10.1101/2020.04.13.20063941v1).

+If you find the code useful, please cite:

+    @Article{he2020sample,
+      author  = {He, Xuehai and Yang, Xingyi and Zhang, Shanghang, and Zhao, Jinyu and Zhang, Yichen and Xing, Eric, and Xie, Pengtao}, title   = {Sample-Efficient Deep Learning for COVID-19 Diagnosis Based on CT Scans}, journal = {medrxiv},
       year    = {2020},
     }